Empirical GNSS Clock-Comparison Correction

 Summary

-We report an empirical correction for long-baseline GNSS clock comparison that reduces RMS residual by approximately 45% on strictly held-out data, with post-correction residuals in the 17–20 ns range.
-The effect has been observed consistently across three independent analysis centers (IGS, CODE, ESA) and multiple years (2023–2025).
+We report an empirical correction for long-baseline GNSS clock comparison with typical held-out RMS reduction around ~45%, and strict-window runs up to ~81%.
+Post-correction residuals are commonly in the 17-22 ns range.
+The effect has been observed across three independent analysis centers (IGS, CODE, ESA) and multiple years (2023-2025).

 This document does not disclose the form, parameters, or implementation of the correction.
 It describes only the results and the validation protocol, suitable for blind pilot verification by an independent lab.